 Excellent attendance is important if students are to achieve their potential.
 If you are ill, a parent / carer should contact the Main School either by email email@example.com or by telephone 01200 423379 before 9.00am when registers close.

 Permission to take holidays during term time is only granted in exceptional circumstances and a letter must be sent well in advance detailing the request.
 Letters should be addressed to Mr J M Keulemans (Headteacher).

 - What happens if I feel unwell during the day?

 If you feel unwell during the school day you should report to Reception and we will help you.
 If you are too unwell to remain in school we will contact a parent / carer wherever possible.
 It is important that we have contact details for a member of your family or a friend of your family who is available during the day.

 - What are the uniform regulations?

-Please see the current Uniform Guidelines.
+Please see the current Uniform and Equipment Guidelines (Main School).
 Please remember that whenever you are wearing our uniform you are representing the school.